Royal Agricultural University

 Set on the edge of Cirencester in the beautiful Cotswold countryside, its relatively small size provides a real sense of community amongst students and staff, one that both develops and encourages undergraduates from all backgrounds to achieve their ambitions.

 At the Royal Agricultural University we pride ourselves on being a centre of excellence for teaching in the land-based sector.
 Our members of staff are acknowledged experts in their own particular subjects, and most are involved in consultancy, research and training activities in addition to their academic responsibilities.
-Our foundation degree courses specialise in British Wildlife Conservation, Environmental Conservation & Heritage Management as well as Archaeology & Historic Landscape Conservation; all of which can be advanced to a full undergraduate degree.
+Our foundation degree courses specialise in British Wildlife Conservation and Environmental Conservation & Heritage Management; both of which can be advanced to a full undergraduate degree.

 The range of livestock, arable and mixed farming systems at our farms provide an ideal opportunity for student engagement and offer a valuable insight into the current realities of environmental management.
 There are work placements, opportunities to gain additional practical rural skills training and multiple field visits which really helps to reinforce the taught elements of the courses.